StarsThu2016/PIL_Load_Debug/README.md

 # Pillow 5.2.0 reads the jpeg image differently between two devices

 This repo demos a Pillow bug that I recently noticed.
 Briefly speaking, I found the jpeg image is loaded differently between my two devices.
-To demo the difference, you may need a device with x86_64 CPU and another device with aarch64 CPU.
+To demo the difference, you may need a device with an x86_64 CPU and another device with an aarch64 CPU.

 Pillow version: 5.2.0
 Platform: (1) Ubuntu 16.04 OS + x86_64 CPU (2) Ubuntu OS + aarch64 CPU

 Republicate the fact:
-(1) Install Pillow 5.2.0, numpy on both devices.
+(1) Install Python3, Pillow 5.2.0, numpy on both devices.
 (2) Run $ python TestPillow.py.
 (3) Verify that the output on an x86_64 CPU is same as what I got in Output_x86_64.txt.
 (4) Verify that the output on an aarch64 CPU is same as what I got in Output_aarch64.txt.
 (5) Verify that the output on an x86_64 CPU is different from that on an aarch64 CPU.

+# Snapshot of the checksum of the image on an x86_64 CPU
+CheckSum:  100837709
+  Channel-wise CheckSum[0]:  47238115
+  Channel-wise CheckSum[1]:  25964663
+  Channel-wise CheckSum[2]:  27634931

+# Snapshot of the checksum of the image on an aarch CPU
+CheckSum:  100836439
+  Channel-wise CheckSum[0]:  47237972
+  Channel-wise CheckSum[1]:  25964659
+  Channel-wise CheckSum[2]:  27633808

 # Personal analysis
 Note: This is a subjective debugging analysis that may mislead you and distract you from the root cause.
 Please read with caution.